olmallet81/URT/README.md

         - *c* = constant (for all tests)
         - *ct* = constant trend (for all tests)
         - *ctt* = quadratic trend (for ADF test only)
-    - *level* = statistic (absolute) threshold for optimal lag selection, for T-STAT method only
+    - *level* = statistic (absolute) threshold for optimal lag length selection, for T-STAT method only
     - *lags* = model number of lags
     - *max_lags* = maximum number of lags, for models with lag length optimization
     - *niter* = number of iterations when computing test p-value by bootstrap